12 ways to make your Figma components more delightful to use

 "a product must be both internally consistent (consistent with itself) and externally consistent (consistent with other products from the same company and consistent with well-understood concepts)" (Thornton)

 This area is essential to get right if you want folks to have a good relationship with your components.
 Fumbling on functional integrity will erode trust.
 Apart from a component straight up not existing, this is what I think causes folks to detach.
-There's something about the component that isn't working right, so designers pull it in, detach, make adjustments, and (maybe) re-componentize it as a local main component.
+When there’s something about the component that isn't working right, designers insert it, detach, make adjustments, and (maybe) re-componentize it as a local main component for themselves.
 This is bad for a couple reasons:

 First, you've got duplicates of the same component floating around.
 Second, designers have written off the component in the library and are unlikely to reach for it a second time (especially if they've built their own, better version).
 But there's a silver lining!
 If folks are detaching, modifying, and re-componentizing, that means they've discovered a way to de-bug and fix up the original component.
 It's quite likely the modifications they made can be applied to the original component.
 This is an opportunity to collaborate and restore trust.
 Jump on it.
 But to avoid this problem in the first place, make sure your components have these qualities: